-- You can also drag the slider or touch +/- to adjust the intensity. - Adjusting the flash intensity may not be effective when: - the subject is too close to the camera - you set a high ISO sensitivity - the exposure value is too big or too small - In some shooting modes, you cannot use this function. - If you attach an intensity-adjustable external flash to the camera, the intensity settings of the flash will be applied. - If the subject is too close when you use the flash, some light may be blocked, resulting in a dark photo.
+- Adjusting the flash intensity may not be effective when: - the subject is too close to the camera - you set a high ISO sensitivity - the exposure value is too big or too small - it is too bright or too dark - In some shooting modes, you cannot use this function. - If you attach an intensity-adjustable external flash to the camera, the intensity settings of the flash will be applied. - If the subject is too close when you use the flash, some light may be blocked, resulting in a dark photo.
 Ensure that the subject is within the recommended range, which varies by lens. - When a lens hood is attached, the light from the flash can be blocked by the hood.
 Remove the hood to use the flash.